tayv/tayv/README.md

 ### Hello 👋

-I'm a UX Designer that spends my days making enterprise security software easier to use.
+I'm a Product/UX Designer that spends my days making enterprise security software easier to use.
 This is the place to view some of my personal coding projects that I complete in my free time.
 Professional design portfolio available upon request.

 #### 🔧 Things I'm working on: